 The deadlift will develop your hamstrings and lower back.
 Though this exercise is typically performed using a dumbbell, you can also use hand weights.
 Start in a squat with your thighs parallel to the floor and your weights on the floor in front of you.
 Make sure your knees are directly over your feet – don’t let them go past your toes.
 Then, grip the weights and push your body into a standing position, before returning to the squat.

 When performing this exercise it is important to push your body up using the glutes and hamstrings in your lower body.
 Do not pull weights off of the ground using your arms or upper back.
-Watch this demonstration to make sure that you are performing the exercise correctly.
+In case, all this sounds confusing, take assistance from a trainer.
+This is important because a wrong form can lead to serious injury.
+A case, wherein only the hands of an experienced chiropractor, such as dr timothy d francis, for instance, can solve the problem.

 Lunges are a great way to develop core and leg strength while increasing hip flexibility.
 But proper form is essential for minimizing the risk of injury.
 Stand with your legs shoulder width apart.
 Step forward with your right foot so that the middle of your knee is directly above your ankle.
 Lower your hips so that your knee is at a 90-degree angle.
 Make sure that both hips are facing towards the front and your back is straight.
 Return to starting position and repeat with your left leg.
 Try holding weights in each hand to increase difficulty.